sparkfabrik/company-playbook/content/tools-and-policies/access-to-the-office-during-covid19-pandemic.md

 Sort: 1
 */

-Following the COVID-19 outbreak and lockdown, from October 2020 Sparkfabrik's office in Milan is open again for who wants or needs to work there.
+Following the COVID-19 outbreak and lockdown, from October 2020 SparkFabrik's office in Milan is open again for who wants or needs to work there.

 The access is possible at reduced capacity, **only during working hours** (9:00-19:00) from Monday to Friday and by reservation.
 Only **10 people** at the same time will be admitted to the office and only at specific seats/desks.